What we do

 - Get involved Donate

-Olivier's obsession with marathons started eight years ago, after his first successful marathon in Christchurch:
+Olivier's obsession with marathons started nine years ago, after his first successful race in Christchurch.

 "I was nicely surprised to see how fit I was and how well my body handled the race.
 I did a few more marathons after that, then I thought to myself ‘why not run 100 marathons?’” says Olivier.